Analytic philosophy: Sweden and Finland

 In Sweden, Axel Hägerström broke away from Christopher Jacob Boström's idealism, founding the Uppsala School of Philosophy.

-The Finnish Georg Henrik von Wright succeeded Wittgenstein at Cambridge in 1948.
+The Finnish philosopher Eino Kaila is considered to have founded Finnish analytic philosophy.
+Kaila's student Georg Henrik von Wright succeeded Wittgenstein at Cambridge in 1948.

+China

+Chinese philosopher Zhang Shenfu first introduced Russell's ideas to China, and later translated the Tractatus.
+In 1920, Russell visited China at the invitation of Liang Qichao.
+(Note: Pragmatist John Dewey was visiting China at the same time.)
+This begins the first phase of analytic philosophy in China.
+Tscha Hung then introduced logical positivism to China with The Philosophy of the Vienna Circle (1945).
+During the second phase, scholars such as Jin Yuelin and Hong Qian spread analytic philosophy, until Communist political pressure sidelined research.
+(Note: Communist ideology claimed to have won "an absolute victory" over analytic philosophy, as well as traditional Chinese philosophy.)

+After the reform and opening up of the 1970s, analytic philosophy in China is now in its third phase, and is an active and growing area of study.
+(Note: In 2024, the School of Philosophy at Shanxi University launched the Center for Analytic Chinese Philosophy.
+The center held both the first philosophical forum on analytic Chinese philosophy, and the first international conference on the history of analytic Chinese philosophy in the twentieth century.)

 Metaphysics

-One difference with respect to early analytic philosophy was the revival of metaphysical theorizing during the second half of the 20th century, and metaphysics remains a fertile topic of research.
-Although many discussions are continuations of old ones from previous decades and centuries, the debates remain active.

-Decline of logical positivism

-The rise of metaphysics mirrored the decline of logical positivism, first challenged by the later Wittgenstein.
+During the second half of the twentieth century, analytic philosophy saw the demise of logical positivism and a revival of metaphysical theorizing.

 Sellars

-Wilfred Sellars's criticism of the "Myth of the Given", in Empiricism and the Philosophy of Mind (1956), challenged logical positivism by arguing against sense-data theories.
-In his "Philosophy and the Scientific Image of Man" (1962), Sellars distinguishes between the "manifest image" and the "scientific image" of the world.
-Sellars's goal of a synoptic philosophy that unites the everyday and scientific views of reality is the foundation and archetype of what is sometimes called the Pittsburgh School, whose members include Robert Brandom, John McDowell, and John Haugeland.
+Kant scholar Wilfrid Sellars, the son of Roy Wood Sellars, "revolutionized both the content and the method of philosophy in the United States".
+Sellars's criticism of the "Myth of the Given", in Empiricism and the Philosophy of Mind (1956), challenged logical positivism by arguing against sense-data theories and knowledge by acquaintance.
+In his "Philosophy and the Scientific Image of Man" (1962), Sellars's critical realism distinguishes between the "manifest image" and the "scientific image" of the world.
+Sellars's goal of a synoptic philosophy uniting the everyday and scientific views of reality is the basis of what is sometimes called the Pittsburgh School, whose members include Robert Brandom, John McDowell, and John Haugeland.